Atharva2099/280CharsArentEnough/posts/Trip AI.md

 # Getting Started with Trip.AI - Your LLM-Powered Travel Companion

 ## Overview
-Trip.AI harnesses the power of Large Language Models to transform your travel planning experience.
-Whether you're planning a weekend getaway or a two-week adventure, Trip.AI helps you create detailed, personalized itineraries with just a few clicks.
-In this guide, we'll explore how to use Trip.AI and make the most of its features.
+`Trip.AI` harnesses the power of Large Language Models to transform your travel planning experience.
+Whether you're planning a weekend getaway or a two-week adventure, `Trip.AI` helps you create detailed, personalized itineraries with just a few clicks.
+In this guide, we'll explore how to use `Trip.AI` and make the most of its features.

 ## Problem and Motivation
-Traditional travel planning often involves juggling multiple tabs, cross-referencing reviews, and manually organizing schedules.
-Trip.AI streamlines this process by leveraging LLMs to generate comprehensive itineraries while giving you full control over the details.
+Traditional travel planning often involves juggling multiple tabs, cross-referencing reviews, and manually organizing schedules. `Trip.AI` streamlines this process by leveraging LLMs to generate comprehensive itineraries while giving you full control over the details.
 The best part?
 You can try it right now at [Trip.AI](https://atharva2099.github.io/Trip.AI/).

 ## Getting Started

 ### 1. Setting Up Access
-There are two ways to get started with Trip.AI:
+There are two ways to get started with `Trip.AI`:

 #### Direct Usage
 1. Visit [Trip.AI](https://atharva2099.github.io/Trip.AI/)